Also on this page: History of Railholiday| Carriage Histories | FAQ's

 David and Lizzy Stroud - company directors and their children, Walter and Poppy.

 Lizzy is a musician by trade.
 Having discovered that a Music and English degree does not offer the protection against gainful employment she had originally hoped, she now heads the areas of marketing, environmental growth and gardening.
 Dave is an engineer, originally having his own business in agricultural machinery design and construction.
 He is now in charge of the conversion work, accounts and practicals.
 Dave does the construction side of the website, while Lizzy deals with content.
 Together as a hobby they play in the band Wurlitza and add live soundtracks to silent films.
-Walter (19) is at university studying electronic engineering, whilst Poppy (16) can be relied upon to create beautiful Christmas cards and great videos and is doing a Diploma in Art and Design.
-Poppy also works for Railholiday on fridays as chief flower arranger.
+Walter is at university studying electronic engineering, whilst Poppy can be relied upon to create beautiful Christmas cards and great videos and is currently doing a Diploma in Art and Design.

 The St Germans Team

-John Stroud is our most senior member, chief paint stripper and up-cycler, as well as photographer.
-With a great knowledge of organic plant care Lil Lanyon is our Friday gardener but her talents include book making, so she also gets drawn into mail shots and card making.
+John is our most senior member, chief paint stripper and up-cycler, as well as photographer.
+With a great knowledge of organic plant care Lil is our Friday gardener but her talents also include book making, so she also gets drawn into mail shots and card making.

-Emily works with Nicki on the changeovers and helps Lizzy in the office for a few hours each week.
-Kath Revell primarily keeps the carriage paintwork looking fresh but will turn her hand to any task asigned, from stuffing envelopes to keeping the staff healthy with her weekly Tai Chi sessions.
-Ruby is Kath’s daughter and helps out when she's not away doing arty things.
+Emily works with Nicki on the changeovers and helps Lizzy with mailshots.
+Kath primarily keeps the carriage paintwork looking fresh but will turn her hand to any task asigned, from stuffing envelopes to keeping the staff healthy with her weekly Tai Chi sessions.

 The Hayle Team